SchlossLab/Zackular_AbAOMDSS_mSphere_2015/Zackular_AbAOMDSS_SciReports_2015.md

 0.05%.
 The complete analysis methods and this document as an R-executable document are available at https://github.com/SchlossLab/Zackular_AbAOMDSS_SciReports_2015.
-All FASTQ sequence data can be obtained from the Sequence Read Archive at NCBI (Need to deposit data).
+All FASTQ sequence data can be obtained from the Sequence Read Archive at NCBI (BioProejct Accession PRJNA278126).

 **Statistical analysis.** The microbiota data were analyzed using the R project for statistical computing.
 All R source code is available on our GitHub